Close to tipping point, Amazon rainforest could collapse in 50 years

 Another major ecosystem, Caribbean coral reefs, could die off in only 15 years were it to pass its own point-of-no-return, the scientists reported in the journal Nature Communications.

-Each of these so-called "regime changes" would have dire consequences for humanity and other species with which we share habitat, they warned.
+Each of these so-called "regime changes" would have dire consequences for humanity and other species with which we share habitats, they warned.

 In both cases the projected tipping point for irreversible change results from global warming and environmental damage - deforestation in the case of the Amazon, and pollution and acidification for corals.